Jiaweitsui/bggn213/README.md

-# bggn213
+# Bggn213
-This is my work from BGGN213 at UC San Diego
+This is my in-class work from BGGN_213 at UC San Diego (F19).